-While Melbourne has a lot to offer, sometimes the grind of day-to-day city life can leave expats in desperate need of a break.
-Luckily, the region of Victoria provides plenty of opportunities for a weekend escape.
+While Melbourne has a lot to offer, the grind of urban life can sometimes leave expats in need of a break from the city.
+Luckily, the region around Melbourne provides plenty of opportunities for a weekend escape.

-For weekend breaks close to home, it’s a choice between coast or countryside.
-However, expats will also find that in a country the size of Australia, locals think nothing of flying or driving long distances.
+For weekend breaks close to home, it’s a choice between coast or countryside, but expats will also find that in a country the size of Australia, locals think nothing of flying or driving long distances.

 Recommended weekend breaks in Melbourne

-The area of Daylesford is known for its numerous spas and quaint bed-and-breakfasts.
-In particular, the Lake House at Daylesford is one of country Victoria’s premier fine-dining destinations with a menu featuring locally sourced seasonal produce.
-Wine enthusiasts are also sure to enjoy a trip to Daylesford, as one of Australia's top regions for Pinot wine.
+Daylesford is known for its luxurious spas and quaint bed and breakfasts.
+The Lake House at Daylesford is one of Victoria’s premier fine-dining destinations with a menu featuring locally-sourced seasonal produce.
+Wine enthusiasts are also sure to enjoy a trip to Daylesford, as it is considered one of Australia's top regions for pinot noir.

 The Great Alpine Road

+Running between Wangaratta in the north and Bairnsdale in the east, the Great Alpine Road is perfect for a road trip.
 Travellers along the Great Alpine Road can take in a variety of landscapes along the way, from stunning mountainous scenery to breathtaking views of valleys, forests and rivers.
-With the various national parks and alpine resorts on this route, outdoor enthusiasts can take part in activities such as mountain climbing, canoeing, hang gliding and, in the winter, even skiing.
+With various national parks and alpine resorts on the route, outdoor enthusiasts can enjoy activities such as mountain climbing, canoeing, hang gliding and, in the winter, skiing.

 The Great Ocean Road

-A weekend away is a great introduction to a Mornington Peninsula adventure.
-Situated to the south of Melbourne, the peninsula is one of Melbourne residents’ favourite summer getaway destinations.
-Divers and surfers will love the roaring surf and secluded beaches, while wildlife lovers can swim with dolphins or have a cuddle with some koalas at the area's wildlife sanctuary.
+A weekend away is a great opportunity for a Mornington Peninsula adventure.
+Situated to the south of Melbourne, the peninsula is one of Melbourne residents’ favourite summer getaways.
+The roaring surf and secluded beaches are perfect for surfing, diving or just a stroll along the shore, while the hot springs are just the ticket after a stressful week.